Shuzaiku/dissidia-battlegrounds-docs/docs/nav/mechanics/stun.md

 ServerUtils.ridStagger(character)
 ```

+??? example

+    This is what the method looks like from the inside.

+    ```lua
+    function ServerUtils.ridStagger(character: Model)
+        local status = character.Status

+        status:SetAttribute("StunTime", 0)
+        status:SetAttribute("CanAttack", true)
+        status:SetAttribute("IsStunned", false)
+    end
+    ```

 #### Coroutine
 The [coroutine](https://create.roblox.com/docs/reference/engine/libraries/coroutine) returned by `ServerUtils.stun()` contains a method which cancels the stun at the end of its duration.
 Cancelling this [coroutine](https://create.roblox.com/docs/reference/engine/libraries/coroutine) will result in the stun being endless.
 This is helpful for very specific scenarios.